 Ride the Carousel and Train

+Riding the carousel and train are also great if you’re visiting Disney Springs with toddlers.
 These are two small rides that are perfect for younger ones.
 The carousel and train are located just outside the Disney Christmas store and next to the Earl of Sandwich.
 Both the train and carousel do have a small cost, $3 per ride, but kids usually love them.
 Parents can ride with their child for free and it is a pretty cheap activity that toddlers will likely enjoy.

 Bippidi Boppidi Boutique

 If you have a Disney Princess lover, then visiting the Bippidi Boppidi Boutique is a wonderful way to make her feel extra special.
 While this is definitely not cheap, it can be a nice way to commemorate a vacation or as a birthday treat.
 Packages start at $65.
 To save a little bit of money, bring a Disney princess dress from home, and that way all you will spend money on is her hair/makeup.
 If the thought of this is too much, you can visit the boutique and ask the cast member for a free sprinkle of pixie dust in their hair.
-By the way, boys can join in on the fun and dress as a pirate with face painting and beards included.
+By the way, boys can join in on the fun and dress like a pirate with face painting and beards included.

 Another idea involving water is to stand in front of the World of Disney store, where there is a statue of Stitch that spits water.
 Kids are often found right in front of where he shoots out water, hoping to get wet.
+If you are planning to visit Disney Springs with toddlers, taking advantage of these free Disney splash pads could turn into an extra fun time.

 I would consider Splitsville to be “upscale bowling”.
 In addition to bowling, there is a bar, food, live music, and a dance floor.
 If there happens to be one of the usual Florida thunderstorms, this could be the place for some rainy day entertainment.
+I also hear that the sushi is amazing!
+I haven’t tried it yet, but multiple people have mentioned this.

 Sit and Watch a Concert